 While I can talk for days about how wonderful this cheesecake is, let's chat about what it's not:

 - It's not made with tofu.
 Some vegan cheesecakes call for tofu in the filling and I will never find that appetizing.
 To each his own, but I personally prefer my cheesecake tofu-less.
+I do like a tofu-based cream cheese (Tofutti) but you can't even tell there is tofu in it.

 - No cashews either.
 Other vegan cheesecakes are made with soaked cashews.
 While I love cashews, they can be a little high maintenance typically needing to soak overnight.
+There are some vegan cream cheese's that contain cashews but you won't need to do the soaking yourself.

 - No graham crackers needed.
 While you can totally use store-bought graham crackers for a little short cut when making the crust, there is something about a fully homemade cheesecake.
 Because of that, this recipe is made with an easy homemade vegan graham cracker style crust.